thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 #### concept check {-}

-Fill in the the blank below so that only rows where `chemical_species` equals `"FAs"` are kept, then press Run.
+Fill in the the blank below so that only rows where `chemical_species` equals `"FAs"` are kept, then press Run to see the output of the filter.

 <div class="webr-cell"><textarea class="webr-code">filter(algae_data, chemical_species == ____)</textarea></div>